La Crosse, Wisconsin: 18th century

-The first Europeans to see the region were French fur traders who traveled the Mississippi River in the late 17th century.
+The first Europeans to see the region were French explorers who traveled the Mississippi River in the late 17th century.
 There is no written record of any visit to the site until 1805, when Lt.
 Zebulon Pike mounted an expedition up the Mississippi River for the United States.
 Pike recorded the location's name as "Prairie La Crosse".
 The name originated from the game with sticks that resembled a bishop's crozier or la crosse in French, which was played by Native Americans there.